sefinek/Malicious-IP-Addresses/README.md

 ## Cron
-Updates usually occur every 2 hours, but sometimes a delay of several days may occur.
+Updates usually occur **every 2 hours**, but sometimes a delay of several days may occur.
 If you notice a longer lack of updates, you can report it via an [Issue](https://github.com/sefinek/Malicious-IP-Addresses/issues).
 The list is actively maintained and will not be abandoned.